ryanoasis/nerd-fonts/readme.md

 <sub>_Diagram created using [@SankeyMATIC](http://sankeymatic.com/)_</sub>

+The best way to get the fonts is to [download](#patched-fonts) the specific one you want

+Cloning of this repository is **not** required nor the most efficient way to get the fonts, however if you want all of the fonts and want to clone be sure to shallow clone:
+> `git clone --depth 1`

 For more high level information see the [wiki][wiki].
 If you are looking for the Vim plugin see [vim-devicons ➶][vim-devicons].